BND Hamburger Icon

 2. Do you need perfect credit to get a small business loan?

-Is the best way to obtain a loan for your business through a bank?
+3. Is the best way to obtain a loan for your business through a bank?

 Not always.
-Entrepreneurs have more than one option for obtaining financing; banks are not the only game in town.
-There are alternative and private lenders, as well as creative types of lending like invoice factoring, which can help business owners shore up their capital without going through the lengthy and restrictive application process required by conventional lenders.
+Entrepreneurs have several choices for obtaining financing; getting a bank loan isn’t the only option.
+Alternative and private lenders and creative financing options like invoice factoring and merchant cash advances exist.
+These avenues can help business owners find a capital infusion without going through the lengthy and restrictive application process conventional lenders require.

 4. Is the worst way to obtain a loan for your business through a bank?

-“If you are a younger company, pre-revenue or low revenue, but plan to grow very quickly due to the industry that you’re in – e.g., healthcare, IT or software consulting – then a traditional bank loan may actually limit your growth,” Adam said.
+“If you are a younger company, pre-revenue or low revenue, but plan to grow very quickly due to the industry that you’re in — e.g., healthcare, IT or software consulting — then a traditional bank loan may actually limit your growth,” Adam advised.

-“If you anticipate steady growth over the next few years, then a traditional bank may be best,” Adam said.
+“If you anticipate steady growth over the next few years, then a traditional bank may be best,” Adam recommended.
 “If you are growing like crazy and you know you will need to keep increasing your loan size by large increments each quarter, then entertain a nonbank lending partner, as banks may not be able to keep up with your needs.”

 5. Is it true that the more money you ask for, the less likely you are to be approved for a small business loan?

-“Make sure that you have cash flow to make your loan payments,” Singer said.
-“That’s the biggest thing that a [lender] is going to check – that [the business owner] can actually afford to make their loan payments.”
+“Make sure that you have cash flow to make your loan payments,” Singer cautioned.
+“That’s the biggest thing that a [lender] is going to check — that [the business owner] can actually afford to make their loan payments.”

 TipTip